 Central Coast Council has prepared a draft Floodplain Risk Management Study and Plan (FRMSP) for the Davistown and Empire Bay catchments including the suburbs of Davistown, Empire Bay and portions of Bensville.
-The draft report was prepared following detailed analysis of the feedback we received from our first round of community consultation in 2019, and an assessment of potential flood risk management measures.
+The draft report was prepared following extensive community consultation throughout the project including public exhibition in February 2021, and detailed assessment of flood risk management measures.

 Davistown and Empire Bay can be impacted by various types of flood risk including: